adeckmyn/maps/README.md

 Please inform the maintainer of any problem that requires a fallback to the legacy database!

+## HIGH RESOLUTION MAP

+Natural Earth also supports a high-resolution (1:10m) world map.
+Rather than replacing 'worldHires' (in the mapdata package), this data set is available from the package mapdataNE (not yet on CRAN but already available from http://github.com/adeckmyn/mapdataNE).

 ##TO DO/DISCUSS:

 - Many islands remain nameless.